outscale/cluster-api-provider-outscale/README.md

 The Cluster API is used to create, manage and configure cluster using a declarative Kubernetes-style APIs.

-The Cluster API allow you to deploy kubernetes across multiple cloud provider.
+The Cluster API allows you to deploy kubernetes across multiple cloud provider.
 The cluster api provider outscale allow you a outscale deployment of kubernetes.

 ## Project Status

-Thee project is work-in-progres,  in an Alpha state.
+Thee project is Work in Progress,  in an Alpha state.

 ## Compatibility with Cluster API and Kubernetes Versions